April 2, 2026

 However, not all dining spaces require the same strategy.
 The size, layout, acoustics, and even the type of cuisine influence the selection and placement of the sound system.
 In this article, we'll explain how to adapt music to the physical characteristics of your restaurant and what aspects to consider to achieve a professional and coherent result aligned with your concept.

-Not All Restaurants Sound the Same
+Why Don't All Restaurants Sound the Same?

 Musical ambiance begins with analyzing the space.
 A specialty coffee shop with a counter and four stools is not the same as a fine dining restaurant with spacious halls and terraces.